confluentinc/event-streaming-patterns/docs/event-stream/event-broker.md

 # Event Broker
-Loosely coupled components allow my applications to change with minimal impact on dependent systems.
-This loose coupling also allows my development teams to efficiently work asynchronously with respect to one another.
+Loosely coupled components in a software architecture allow services and applications to change with minimal impact on dependent systems and applications.
+On the side of the organization, this loose coupling also allows different development teams to efficiently work independently from each another.

 ## Problem
 How can I decouple [Event Sources](../event-source/event-source.md) from [Event Sinks](../event-sink/event-sink.md), both of which may include cloud services, systems like relational databases, as well as applications and microservices?